What is my nationality? – A question posed by many living overseas

 American is a nationality that carries unique tax implications, especially when you have ties to the UK.
 Whether you’re a citizen, a resident alien, or a non-resident with financial interests in the US, understanding the citizenship of the USA can be crucial in tax planning and compliance.

-Our expertise isn’t just in identifying what your nationality is from a legal perspective; we specialize in navigating the tax implications in the United States of America has on your financial health.
+Our expertise isn’t just in identifying what your nationality is from a legal perspective; we specialize in navigating the tax implications that the United States of America has on your financial health.
 For Americans living abroad or individuals with business interests in the UK and the US, the question has more than just personal implications—it also affects your taxes.

 How can Optimise Accountants Help - USA Expat Taxes Experts